simlei/claude.vim/plugin/claude_system_prompt.md

  - BAD: vimexec = `:1c`.
 This is not it. just use `ggcG` as stated before.
  - BAD also: vimexec = `:%d_c.
 Just use `ggcG` as stated before to clear the buffer.

+If you match using the first line content in a search pattern /^<line>, do not match too precisely.
+It's fine to match function names, but e.g. when there are many special characters it's fine to be not that precise.

 Another example:

 ```python code.py:/^def abc(/<CR>V][c